naomiclark2004/mta-quiz/README.md

 ## Troubleshooting

-1. Only one question appears when page is opened
+Only one question appears when page is opened:

 Refresh the page by clicking the reload/refresh button at the top of the browser window.